ChooseWhy Choose This Program?

-The Quindecim, the Independent Student Newspaper of Goucher College, is published by Goucher students once every two weeks during the academic year, except during vacation and exam periods.
-The Quindecim online publishes new content daily at thequindecim.wordpress.com throughout the academic year.
+The Quindecim, the independent student newspaper of Goucher College, is published by Goucher students once every two weeks during the academic year, except during vacation and exam periods.
+The Quindecim online publishes new content at http://quinnews.com/ throughout the academic year.
 The publication was founded in 1913.

 Goucher Radio Station

-To find on-campus employment especially suitable for communication and media studies students, please visit the Career Development Office.
+To find on-campus employment especially suitable for communication and media studies students, please visit the Career Education Office.

-The Department requires a 3-4 credit internship for all majors.
-Contact the Career Development Office for details of requirements and opportunities currently posted.
-CMS majors intern for a wide variety of companies, non-profit groups, and government agencies, during the school year and in the summer, in Baltimore and elsewhere.
+The Department requires a 2-4 credit internship for all majors.
+Contact the Career Education Office for details of requirements and opportunities currently posted.
+CMS majors intern for a wide variety of companies, nonprofit groups, and government agencies, during the school year and in the summer, in Baltimore and elsewhere.
 Companies listed below are just a sample of the organizations that have offered internships in the past.

 FOX 45 NEWS

 Baltimore, MD 21211

 Hands-on experience working with equipment, writing and recording your own stories.
 Extremely friendly staff; students are treated as peers, not interns.